Quilt borders are unlimited in style and adds dimension to quilt designs.

 You may know exactly how your quilt border will look; if so, you most likely planned it right from the start.

-For those of us that are still trying to decide, it's not that we think of a border as an afterthought...we are simply undecided!
+For those of us that are still trying to decide on how to make a quilt, it's not that we think of a border as an afterthought...we are simply undecided!

 Good borders do not intentionally steal center stage.
 But rather they should enhance the center design.